colons/pyfoot/README.md

 Why use pyfoot, you ask?
 Well, *let me show you*.

-(note: don't just yet; pyfoot is still pretty broken and this documentation is incomplete)

 ### Documentation all over the place

-Documentation is important, especially if you're looking to deploy your robot in a high-traffic channel with trigger-happy operators. pyfoot attempts to make documentation as complete and as hassle-free as possible for all involved.
+Documentation is important, especially if you’re looking to deploy your robot in a high-traffic channel with trigger-happy operators. pyfoot attempts to make documentation as complete and as hassle-free as possible for all involved.